-The Fairy Glen isn’t one of The Isle of Skye’s most popular attractions—in fact, it remains quite well hidden—but it’s completely enchanting.
+The Fairy Glen is one of the Isle of Skye’s most enchanting attractions.
 The bumpy, off-the-beaten-path spot stands out from the surrounding farmland.
-The natural rock formations, cone-shaped hills dotted with ponds and scattered waterfalls are all within one small area, making it seem as though it’s the shrunken version of a large-scale geological wonder.
+The natural rock formations, cone-shaped hills dotted with ponds and scattered waterfalls, are all within one small area, making it seem as though it’s the shrunken version of a large-scale geological wonder.

 Know Before You Go

 Note that there are no signs for the Fairy Glen.
 If you're heading North on the A87 (coming from Portree), turn right on the road right just before the Uig Hotel.
 It's about a five minute drive along a narrow, winding path to the glen, which is visible from the road.
-Park on the grass, but be careful not to block any traffic.
+Park and pay at the designated car park.